danieloladele-phd/IDS4SWC/README.md

 # Intrusion Detection System for Smart Wheelchair Networks (IDS-4-SWC)

-Official repo for The follwoing papers:
+Official repo for The following papers:
-1. Enhancing Security in IoT-Based Smart Wheelchair Networks with an Intrusion Detection System (using HCRL Datasets).
+1. Enhancing ... (using HCRL Datasets).
-2. An IDS Framework for IoT Devices (using CICIoT2023)
+2. An IDS ... (using CICIoT2023)

 Datasets Used:
 1. **Message Attacks Datasets**: [Hacking and Countermeasure Research Lab - HCRL Dataset](https://ocslab.hksecurity.net/Datasets)